-The Australian-American Fulbright Commission offers Scholarships to Australian citizens across all career stages.
-Awardees take part in a bi-lateral academic and cultural exchange, pursuing research or study at a U.S. institution, experiencing life in the United States of America, and bringing back their knowledge and experience to share with their communities in Australia.
+The Australian-American Fulbright Commission offers scholarships to Australian citizens across all career stages.
+Awardees take part in an academic and cultural exchange, pursuing research or study at a U.S. institution, experiencing life abroad and bringing back their knowledge and experience to share with their communities in Australia.

 Fulbrighters have a record of high achievement in their chosen field, showcased through academic records, professional standing and recognition, as well as a through publications, exhibitions, performances, public lectures, or presentations.

 Successful applicants propose a program that is feasible within the allocated time and is relevant / beneficial to their chosen field.
 Program proposals should identify: